mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 itself to `body` or `rootElement` configuration found in `config/environment.js`.

 Below it we add a `MyEmbeddedApp` class wrapper.
-It's job is to take over of App initialization as well as serve as a communication layer between the App and whoever uses it.
+Its job is to take over of App initialization as well as serve as a communication layer between the App and whoever uses it.

-There's probably a few way to organize this, here for simplicity the wrapper speaks to the `application` controller directly but if you've a more complicated use case you could use services, proper events and such to do the job.
+There's probably a few way to organize this, here for simplicity the wrapper speaks to the `application` controller directly but if you've a more complicated use case you could use services, proper events, and such to do the job.

 ```js
 import Application from "@ember/application";